Tenfold increased resolution in x, y and z

 Large image acquisition area

-Intermediate zoom lenses in the imaging system have been newly developed and optimized for a wide field of view.
+New intermediate zoom lenses in the imaging system have been developed and optimized for a wide field of view.
 The wide-view mode achieves 80 μm x 80 μm, a 4-fold increase in imaging area compared to previous models.

 Left: 4 times wider imaging area, 80 µm x 80 µm (wide-view mode)